Is Tijuana worth visiting?

 Valle De Guadalupe is a popular getaway from Southern California located less than 2 hours from Tijuana.

-7. Valle De Guadalupe
+7. Sip Baja wine in Valle De Guadalupe

+If you have extra time, take a trip to Valle De Guadalupe, the largest wine-producing region of Mexico, about 70 miles (113 km) southeast of Tijuana.
 The area has many wineries where you can try locally produced wine and buy a few bottles for your trip back home, and enjoy the incredible scenery of this place.

 Best Valle De Guadalupe tours

-8. Shopping at Plaza Rio
+8. Go window shopping at Plaza Rio

 Plaza Rio is one of the largest and most popular places for shopping in Tijuana.
 While this neighborhood isn’t particularly pretty, it has a big plaza with tons of stores, including international and domestic brands, restaurants, and some entertainment options.
 If you need to do some shopping in Tijuana, this is the place.

+Located just 5 minutes from the border, Tijuana Cultural Center (or CECUT), is a major art and culture center in Baja.
 Here you can find rotating exhibits showcasing the history of the region, watch concerts, and enjoy the green space at the botanical garden.
 It also has an IMAX theater, coffee shops, and a bookstore.

 Catedral de Nuestra Señora de Guadalupe (Cathedral of Our Lady of Guadalupe) is the the main cathedral of Tijuana in the heart of the city.
+It features stunning neo-Gothic architecture and beautiful stained glass windows, and is one of the most prominent landmarks in the city.

 Is Tijuana dangerous?